ApryseSDK/pdftron-react-native/README.md

 ### iOS

-1. Open `Podfile` in the `ios` folder, add the followng line to the `target 'MyApp' do ... end` block:
+1. Open `Podfile` in the `ios` folder, add the following line to the `target 'MyApp' do ... end` block:

     ```
     target 'MyApp' do